roei-stack/AP1-3---Knn-server-client/README.md

     after each accept the server is opening a new thread which runs the CLI for one client.

-    we set the accept timout to 2 min's.
+    we set the accept timout to 2 min's. you can change it on the ServerSocket class